luncheon/awesome-web-frontend/README.md

 # Awesome!

-A curated list of dependency-free open source libraries.
+A curated list of open source libraries.

 ## Icons